elledevelope/elledevelope/README.md

 - **Languages:** JavaScript, TypeScript, PHP.
 - **Frameworks:** React, React Native, Symfony.

-## Currently Exploring 🌍

-Apart from coding, I'm fascinated by:
+## Apart from coding, I'm fascinated by 🎨🌍🤖:

 - **UX/UI Design:** Exploring the art and science of creating seamless and engaging user experiences.
 - **Environmental Sustainability:** Investigating how technology can contribute to a more sustainable and eco-friendly world.